Skip to content

 Joshua:

 That’s right.
-And there’s a footnote also in the Rackham edition that says logic including both formal logic and epistemology or the theory of knowledge included both dialectic and rhetoric.
+And there’s a footnote also in the Rackham edition that says logic — including both formal logic and epistemology, or the theory of knowledge — included both dialectic and rhetoric.
 So dialectic and rhetoric together go up to make what they called logic.

 Cassius:

 Great point, Joshua.
-And that focuses what I was saying, that Cicero’s philosophers are focusing knowledge on dialectic, on rhetoric, on logic, on the processing of words as opposed to the processing of the census.
+And that focuses what I was saying — that Cicero’s philosophers are focusing knowledge on dialectic, on rhetoric, on logic, on the processing of words, as opposed to the processing of the senses.
 And here’s where I’d like to bring in an external reference.
-Myself, Jo does a great job of bringing in other references that I would never be able to find myself, but it happens today that I came across this in a section of niches, twilight to the idols that I think is directly on point, and I use it not because we should accept that it might be correct because Nietzche said it, I am myself very unfamiliar with most of Nietzsche’s work, but it does help us when people listen to our obscure podcasts and our obscure podcasters talk about things not part of our lifelong training that we’re trying to get as accurate as we possibly can.
+Joshua does a great job of bringing in other references that I would never be able to find myself, but it happens today that I came across this in a section of Nietzsche’s Twilight of the Idols that I think is directly on point.
+And I use it not because we should accept that it might be correct because Nietzsche said it — I am myself very unfamiliar with most of Nietzsche’s work — but it does help us when people listen to our podcasts and our podcasters talk about things not part of our lifelong training that we’re trying to get as accurate as we possibly can.
 It’s helpful to look to recognizable names who are saying something similar.
-And for those people who want to explore these issues more deeply, they can go to the discussions of this in both Nietzche himself and in the many commentators on Nietzsche, and they’re going to find that Nietzsche is expressing something very similar to what Joshua and I are trying to express in translating Epicurean philosophy and applying it to what we’re reading in Socrates Plateau, Pythagoras, Aristotle, Cicero, and the like.
-What I’m about to quote from is a section called reason in philosophy.
-Again, at least in this text, I’m reading from the word reason is set off in quotes to indicate that there are many implications of that word reason, and we have to be careful what we really mean.
+And for those people who want to explore these issues more deeply, they can go to the discussions of this in both Nietzsche himself and in the many commentators on Nietzsche, and they’re going to find that Nietzsche is expressing something very similar to what Joshua and I are trying to express in translating Epicurean philosophy and applying it to what we’re reading in Socrates, Plato, Pythagoras, Aristotle, Cicero, and the like.

+What I’m about to quote from is a section called “Reason in Philosophy.”
+Again, at least in this text, the word “reason” is set off in quotes to indicate that there are many implications of that word, and we have to be careful what we really mean.
 But this overall issue of the processing of words as the basis of truth is something we have to dive into.

-This is what Nietzsche said in the section reason and philosophy.
-You ask me which of the philosophers traits are really idiosyncrasies.
-For example, their lack of historical sense, their hatred of the very idea of becoming their egyptianism.
-They think that they show their respect for a subject when they de historicize it, subspecies eita when they turn it into a mummy.
-All that philosophers have handled for thousands of years have been concept mummies, nothing real escaped their grasp alive.
-And of course, as I’m quoting this, I want to emphasize, I think that this is being stated not against Epicurus, but from the position of someone who sees things as epicurus does against the other philosophers.
-Now, I’ll continue the quote.
-When these honorable idolaters of concepts worship something, they kill it and stuff it, they threaten the life of everything they worship, death change, old age as well as procreation and growth are to their minds objections.
+This is what Nietzsche said in the section “Reason in Philosophy”: You ask me which of the philosophers’ traits are really idiosyncrasies.
+For example, their lack of historical sense, their hatred of the very idea of becoming, their Egyptianism.
+They think that they show their respect for a subject when they de-historicize it, sub specie aeternitatis — when they turn it into a mummy.
+All that philosophers have handled for thousands of years have been concept-mummies; nothing real escaped their grasp alive.
+And of course, as I’m quoting this, I want to emphasize, I think that this is being stated not against Epicurus, but from the position of someone who sees things as Epicurus does — against the other philosophers.

-History is nothing but faith in the senses.
-Faith in lies, moral, let us say no to all who have faith in the senses to all the rest of mankind.
+He says: We have found him, they cry ecstatically!
+It is the senses.
+These senses, which are so immoral in other ways, deceive us concerning the true world.
+Moral: let us free ourselves from the deception of the senses, from becoming, from history, from lies.
+History is nothing but faith in the senses — faith in lies.
+Moral: let us say no to all who have faith in the senses, to all the rest of mankind.
 They are all mob.
 Let us be philosophers.
 Let us be mummies.
-Let us represent monotheism, and that is the word.
-It’s not monotheism.
-Let us represent monotonal theism by adopting the expression of a grave digger and above all away with the body.
-This wretched fixed idea of the census disfigured by all the fallacies of logic, refuted even impossible, although it is impotent enough to believe as if it were real.
-As I read this, I acknowledge that it’s dense and it’s important to look back at the original text, but again, he is there sarcastically stating the view of the platonist who complain against the census.
-Now, here comes Nietzsche responding I think in his own perspective with the highest regard.
+Let us represent monotono-theism by adopting the expression of a gravedigger.
+And above all, away with the body!
+This wretched fixed idea of the senses, disfigured by all the fallacies of logic, refuted, even impossible — although it is impotent enough to believe itself real.

-And so far as the census show becoming, passing away and change, they do not lie, but heric colitis will remain eternally right with his assertion that being is an empty fiction.
+And so far as the senses show becoming, passing away, and change, they do not lie, but Heraclitus will remain eternally right with his assertion that being is an empty fiction.
 The apparent world is the only one.
 The true world is merely added by a lie.
-Now, again, I would recommend people go back to the original parse this very carefully because Nietzsche is notoriously difficult to follow and to understand, but I think most of what I’ve just read there at the end would be Nietzsche’s conclusion that the assertion of these philosophers who are attacking the senses is a lie, and that in fact this world that is apparent to us through the senses is in fact the only world that exists.
+Now, again, I would recommend people go back to the original, parse this very carefully because Nietzsche is notoriously difficult to follow and to understand, but I think most of what I’ve just read there at the end would be Nietzsche’s conclusion that the assertion of these philosophers who are attacking the senses is a lie, and that in fact this world that is apparent to us through the senses is in fact the only world that exists.
 Those who say that there is a true world beyond the senses are merely adding that contention through a lie.
-Now, just as a lot of the material that we’ve quoted today is very deep, again, I’ll repeat, go back to the original of Nietzsche, go back and read the rest of the section that I’m not going to quote today from the twilight of the Idols, but combining this with some of the commentary that Nietzsche also makes about the problem of Socrates and the problem of there being a quote, true world beyond the realm of the census.

-These are issues that he brings a lot of intensity to in pointing out that they’re not just parlor games that have no importance to us.
+Now, just as a lot of the material that we’ve quoted today is very deep — again, I’ll repeat, go back to the original of Nietzsche, go back and read the rest of the section that I’m not going to quote today from the Twilight of the Idols — but combining this with some of the commentary that Nietzsche also makes about the problem of Socrates and the problem of there being a “true world” beyond the realm of the senses, these are issues that he brings a lot of intensity to in pointing out that they’re not just parlor games that have no importance to us.
 They are in many cases actual lies.
-We can consider them to be a noble lie as is frequently assigned to Plato, but they are a lie from the epicurean point of view.
-The only world that exists is the world that we understand through the census.
-We use our minds to reason, to conclusions about the way the world is with a classic example being that we do not ever through sensation see or touch an atom.
-We reason our way to the conclusion that atoms, indivisible particles do exist and are the basis for the way the world works, but that is in fact the only world that exists.
-That is the true world which comes to us through the senses and we understand through the sensations, anticipations and feelings and the proper processing of that information.
-There is no added on world above and beyond this one.
-That is the force, the real efficient cause of this world being what it is.
+We can consider them to be a noble lie as is frequently assigned to Plato, but they are a lie from the Epicurean point of view.
+The only world that exists is the world that we understand through the senses.
+We use our minds to reason to conclusions about the way the world is — with a classic example being that we do not ever through sensation see or touch an atom.
+We reason our way to the conclusion that atoms, indivisible particles, do exist and are the basis for the way the world works.
+But that is in fact the only world that exists — that is the true world which comes to us through the senses and we understand through the sensations, anticipations, and feelings and the proper processing of that information.
+There is no added-on world above and beyond this one that is the force, the real efficient cause of this world being what it is.
 This world operates on its own and without that external influence.
 Joshua, I know that we’re probably running long already, but any closing thoughts from you?
 We’ll have a lot more to say about all this next week, but I don’t want to close without giving you the opportunity to add any final thoughts today.

 Joshua: